 Where Things Hover Now

-As of the end of 2020, the total amount of confirmed COVID-19 cases worldwide has rolled over the notch of 72.8 mln, with over 1.6mlm dead from the virus-related complications and side-effects.
-On the bright side is the recovery statistics claiming that 41.2 mln individuals have recovered so far.
-The daily caseload is fluctuating in December, being nearly as twice as devastating as it was before the summer.
+As of the middle of 2021, the total number of confirmed COVID-19 cases worldwide has rolled over the notch of 176.
+6 mln, with over 3.8 mln dead from the virus-related complications and side-effects.
+On the bright side is the recovery statistics claiming that nearly 160.5 mln individuals have recovered so far.
+The daily caseload is fluctuating and growing in some countries due to the summer season and lifted restrictions, as well as the new variants of covid-19 discovered.
+With mass vaccination, the situation seems to be getting better, but the real successes are still yet to come.

-Let us have a look at the statistics of coronavirus total cases and deaths in six counties, including the hardest hit and China6 the likely origin.
+Let us have a look at the statistics of coronavirus total cases and deaths in six counties, including the hardest hit and China, the likely origin.

 Coronavirus Statistics and Charts